Genesis has a lot of criticism thrown at it, but does the creation story fail scientific study?

 Genesis 1:2 NIV

-God made the earth, firstly without any vegetation, or inhabitants.
+God made the Earth, firstly without any vegetation, or inhabitants.

 It was a sphere consisting of one huge ocean, presumably, spinning on its axis, in dark, empty space.

-3. Light and darkness created
+3. Light and darkness created on day one

 And God said,